Preparing for the future - changes to Chartered Status and Registration FAQs

 Does my EHRB Registration mean that I will now be considered Chartered?

 No, you will need to apply for Chartered Status under the current arrangements or enrol on the Chartered Practitioner Programme.
+Details of the options for this are here.

 I have just started an accredited degree, what does this mean for me?